tenebrousedge/enkaironment/README.md

 # Enkaironment

+So, yes, this could have been written using some configuration management tool.
+I don't care.
+I have one itch I need scratched, and it's actually pretty simple.
+That's not necessarily a good excuse, so this had better be a quick project.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/enkaironment`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem